CIE 1931 XYZ Color Space

 In previous tutorials we have been using various RGB color spaces.
 You even get to construct one yourself.
 One slight issue with RGB color spaces is that there are many of them, each of which depends on what you mean by R, G, and B primaries (and of course the reference white).
 In addition, as discussed in the chromaticity tutorial, there inevitable are going to be colors that can be "produced" only using negative amount of the primaries, no matter what the RGB primaries you choose.
 While that's mathematically and physically rigorous, it's not quite intuitive.
 So CIE in 1931 wanted to standardize a color space that 1) can be used as a "common language" (without having to laboriously specify what the primaries are every time you say RGB space) and that 2) all human visible colors are produced by mixing non-negative amount of the primaries.
 That color space is called the CIE 1931 XYZ color space, sometimes referred to simply as the XYZ color space.

 This tutorial explores the intuition behind the XYZ color space, and how it is constructed from the CIE 1931 RGB color space.
 Before we get started, you might be wondering isn't the LMS cone space a color space that satisfies the two conditions above?
 It's standard, since it's tied to inherent human color perception (insofar as the "Standard Observers" are concerned).
 It's also a color space where all colors are expressed using positive amounts of the primaries (cone responses).
 These are all true, but the LMS cone sensitivies were not reliably available back in 1931.
-It was not until fairly recently were the cone sensitivies experimentally measured from, for instance, surgically removed cone cells or subjects with color deficiencies.
+It was not until fairly recently were the cone sensitivies experimentally measured using microspectrophotometry or suction electrode from surgically removed cone cells or through psychophysics on individuals with color deficiencies.
+See our lecture on photoreceptors for a detailed discussion.

 Part 1: The Intuition